 The City of Beacon is well-served by current public and private parking facilities.
 Figure 6-2 illustrates existing parking facilities and on-street parking in the downtown area.
-The In 2014, Beacon Center City Parking Analysis conducted by the Dutchess County Department of Planning and Development inventoried existing public parking facilities and current utilization rates.
+In 2014, the Dutchess County Department of Planning and Development inventoried existing public parking facilities and current utilization rates.
 The Center City area parking capacity for on-street parking and parking lots is provided in Table 6-3.
 Utilization rates of parking in the Center City area are provided in Table 6-4.
 The data collected in 2014 suggests there is still ample parking capacity in the downtown area for future growth.